35 Best Sites Like eBay To Sell and Buy Stuff

 offerup

-OfferUp is a mobile app that allows people to buy and sell items locally.
-This means that you don’t have to worry about shipping costs or to deal with buyers who are far away.
+OfferUp is a mobile app that allows people to buy and sell used items locally.
+You don’t have to worry about shipping costs or to deal with buyers who are far away.

 7. 5miles

-If you’re looking for an alternative to eBay, 5miles is worth checking out.
-5miles is a local marketplace where you can buy and sell anything from clothes and electronics to cars and furniture.
+5miles is another local marketplace where you can buy and sell anything from clothes and electronics to cars and furniture.

 sell on 5miles

-Another plus is that 5miles doesn’t charge any listing fees, so you can keep more money you make from selling your stuff.
+• No listing fees, so you can keep more money you make by selling items on 5miles

 8. Mercari

-It is an excellent alternative to eBay for people looking to buy and sell used items.
+Mercari is another alternative to eBay for buying and selling used items.

 Mercari